-- The goal is to actively learn from experience acquired subject to result obligation (for example in respect of the use of materials and configurations and in respect of ecological effects) for nature-enhancing building in the Plot Decree Hollandse Kust (north) for all new installations on the Dutch part of the North Sea.
-In this process, account is always taken of the latest insights. - 5.2 All existing and new developments must be integrated in the resilience of the ecosystem and based on the formulated ambition to implement them with the smallest possible negative footprint.
-Within the North Sea Consultation, periodic agreements are reached on the best available techniques35 for mitigation and nature-enhancing building and ecologically friendly activity and the consequences on new installations and objects. - 5.3 The dismantling of installations must be planned in accordance with national and international regulations (including the OSPAR Convention). - 5.4 In positioning installations and objects, underwater cultural heritage will be treated respectfully.
+- 5.1 The goal is to actively learn from experience acquired subject to result obligation (for example in respect of the use of materials and configurations and in respect of ecological effects) for nature-enhancing building in the wind farm site decision Hollandse Kust (noord) for all new installations on the Dutch part of the North Sea.
+In this process, account is always taken of the latest insights. - 5.2 All existing and new developments must be integrated in the carrying capacity of the ecosystem and based on the formulated ambition to implement them with the smallest possible negative footprint.
+Within the North Sea Consultation, periodic agreements are reached on the best available techniques for mitigation and nature-enhancing building and ecologically friendly activity and the consequences on new installations and objects. - 5.3 The dismantling of installations must be planned in accordance with national and international regulations (including the OSPAR Convention). - 5.4 In positioning installations and objects, underwater cultural heritage will be treated respectfully.
 National government is investigating how supervision of the respectful handling of shipwrecks, in particular wrecks that are viewed as war graves, can be intensified.